RebeccaRGB/intercal-alu/README.md

 ## What is Tiny Tapeout?

-Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip.
+Tiny Tapeout is an educational project that aims to make it easier and cheaper than ever to get your digital and analog designs manufactured on a real chip, for better or for worse.

 To learn more and get started, visit https://tinytapeout.com.